json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/middleware.md

 services.AddSingleton<IJsonApiExceptionFilter, MyCustomExceptionFilter>();
 ```

-It is also possible to directly access the .NET Core `MvcOptions` object and have full controll over which components are registered.
+It is also possible to directly access the .NET Core `MvcOptions` object and have full control over which components are registered.

 ## Configuring MvcOptions

 JsonApiDotNetCore internally configures `MvcOptions` when calling `AddJsonApi( ... )`.
 However, it is still possible to register a custom configuration callback.
 To achieve this it is recommended to register this callback *after* the `AddJsonApi( ... )` call.
-It is also possible to do it earlier, but your configuration might be overridden by the JsonApiDotNetCore configuration.
+It is also possible to do it earlier, but your configuration might be overwritten by the JsonApiDotNetCore configuration.

 The following example replaces all internally registered filters by retrieving a custom filter from the DI container.
 ```c#